Sergey-Zlobin/VinBigData-yolo/README.md

 **VinBigData Chest X-ray Abnormalities Detection**

-I suppose tthe content of this repository will be copied into "net_sergey_yolo" directory of the final solution.
+I suppose the content of this repository will be copied into "net_sergey_yolo" directory of the final solution.

 **Yolo v5 training**